Skip to main content

 • Running errands: going to library, post office, grocery store

-• Assistance with writing letters or making calls
+• Assistance with writing letters or making audio or video calls

 • Providing support to complete “unfinished business”